bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 {%gist 1368700b66b02ae19557fbf14e22505d %}

-## Squashing consecutive rows of the same type
+## Merging adjacent rows of the same type

 For my application, I require that a list of consecutive rests (notated silences) be lumped together as a _single_ rest with accumulated duration.
 For the first step, we extract a DataFrame of all the rests, and look for consecutive rows using `itertools.groupby`.
 Our intention is to use the `pandas.DataFrame.groupby` method, which .